syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 ## Hide drop area

-By default, the Grid provides a drop area for grouping columns.
+By default, the DataGrid provides a drop area for grouping columns.
 This drop area allows you to drag and drop columns to group and ungroup them.
 However, in some cases, you may want to prevent ungrouping or further grouping a column after initial grouping.

 To hide the drop area in the Syncfusion Blazor Grid, you can set the `GridGroupSettings` component of the [ShowDropArea](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html#Syncfusion_Blazor_Grids_GridGroupSettings_ShowDropArea) property to **false**.